Kajiih/SnakeForge/README.md

 4. **Start coding your awesome project!**

-💡 Most of the time, if you want to update something that depends on an answer from the template (e.g., min python version, project description, etc), you better update the template with then new value so that it changes the value everywhere automatically.
+    💡 Most of the time, if you want to update something that depends on an answer from the template (e.g., min python version, project description, etc), you better [update the template](#update-your-project) with the new value so that it changes the value everywhere automatically.

 ### Roadmap